53 Must-Have Features for Local Business Websites [Infographic]

 15. Contact information

 People often visit a local business site looking for contact information.
-A good place to put your contact information is the footer of the home page.
+A good place to put your contact information in the footer of the homepage.

 16. Link to social media pages

 A strong presence in social media is highly recommended for any online business.
 It is a great way to interact with the customers.
 Links to social media accounts make it very easy for them to follow you.

 The footer menu generally contains links to the main pages, like – Home, Services etc (similar to the Main menu) and is positioned at the bottom of the page, allowing the customer to navigate the website after strolling through the content on the page from top to bottom.

 Every page of your business website should have a readable and relevant URL.
 For example, The URL of the services page should be something like domain.com.au/services instead of something like domain.com.au?p=64723